-Ms. Patterson is an active member of the legal community, often volunteering at various legal organizations such as at INTA's moot court competition.
-She was also recently elected as an executive council member of the San Diego County Bar Association's IP Law Section.
+Ms. Patterson is also an active member of the legal community, often volunteering at various organizations such as the San Diego County Bar Association, the Domestic Violence and Civil Harassment Clinic for the Superior Court of San Diego, and Legal Aid Society of San Diego.
+She was also elected as an executive council member of the San Diego County Bar Association's intellectual property (IP) Law Section.

-While in law school, Ms. Patterson served as an extern for the Honorable Valerie Baker Fairbank at the U.S. District Court for the Central District of California in 2009.
+While in law school, Ms. Patterson served as an extern for the Honorable Valerie Baker Fairbank at the U.S. District Court for the Central District of California.
 She also worked as a legal intern at Fox Cable Network in Los Angeles.
-Prior to attending law school, she gained six years of experience as a computer programmer and software project manager.
+Prior to attending law school, she gained eight years of experience as a computer programmer and software project manager.

 Loyola Law School, J.D.
 (2011)